BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/sh-gitlab.rst

 #.
 Talk to whoever manages your network to have them add your new hostname (e.g., cpip.server-2.imagerie.user-vms.cqgc.hsj.rtss.qc.ca) to the DNS.

 #.
 Follow these `instructions 1 <https://docs.gitlab.com/omnibus/settings/ssl/index.html>`_ or `instructions 2 <https://computingforgeeks.com/how-to-secure-gitlab-server-with-ssl-certificate/?expand_article=1>`_ and reconfigure gitlab to accept self-signed certificates.
+   #.
+Note: use `this information to create the keys <openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout 10.128.81.225.key -out 10.128.81.225.crt>`_ where here we are using an IP, but ideally we would be using a DNS associated to that IP.

 #. **Enable a container registry with the same self-signed certificate.**